rdunlop/unicycling-registration/README.md

 **Note: This section is under construction **

 In order to provide a secure connection, we are using [letsencrypt.org](https://letsencrypt.org) to automatically create ssl certificates for the various domains which the server will run on.

-In order for this to work, the letsencrypt application must be installed on the server.

-    On Amazon Linux, we had to `yum install python27-devel` before we could successfully run `./letsencrypt-auto --debug -v` By the time that you read this, they may officially support Amazon Linux, which would make this step simple.

-Whenever a new domain is added to the application, we run letsencrypt in order to generate a new certificate.

-There is a scheduled job which runs every month to update the certificates.
-Additionally, the certificates are updated each time a new Tenant or Primary Domain are specified.
+But, we are doing the validation/registration through the `acme-client` gem instead of using the lets-encrypt binary.

+Every night, we check all configured domains, and re-configure the nginx server to properly respond to any newly configured domain names.
+If we have a new domain name, we also request a new SSL certificate, enabling HTTPS for that domain.

 How the Encryption process works:
 ---------------------------------

 1. A list of domains which are served by this server is created.
-2. A shell script for letsencrypt is generated
-3. The shell script is run, generating a new SSL Certificate
+2. The list of all these domains is used to determine which ones are properly configured in DNS.
+3. We `authorize` each domain with LetsEncrypt
+4. A new SSL certificate is requested and installed
-4. [Necessary?]
-Nginx is restarted to pick up the new certificate.
+5. Nginx is restarted to pick up the new certificate.
-5. An e-mail is sent to the ERROR_EMAILS list if any issues occur.
+6. An e-mail is sent to the ERROR_EMAILS list if any issues occur.

-Preconditions:

-1. secrets.yml must have specified the letsencrypt binary location
-2. all of the domains listed in the list are correct (accessible, and properly mapped)

-The template for running letsencrypt can be found in [/server_config/letsencrypt-command.template](/server_config/letsencrypt-command.template)

 Comments on the database schema
 ===============================